 Leopard Danio & Longfin Leopard Danio

-Although sometimes separated as a different species, the Leopard Danio is actually a captive bred color morph first developed by a Czech scientist.
-Rather than having the stripes, this sides of this fish are adorned with steel blue spots.
-They will readily school with regular Zebra Danios, and can even breed together.
-The long fin variety has been bred to have an extended tail and fins.
+Although sometimes separated as different species, the Leopard Danio is actually a captive-bred color morph first developed by a Czech scientist.
+Instead of stripes, this sides of this fish are adorned with steel blue spots.
+They will readily school with regular Zebra Danios, and they can even breed together.
+The longfin variety has been bred to have an extended tail and fins.

-The Hybrid Danio is another bred color morph for those of us who just can’t choose between spots and stripes.
-Its side is spotted about halfway down the body, at which point the spots condense in to stripes.
+The Hybrid Danio is a selectively bred color morph for those who just can’t choose between spots and stripes.
+Its sides are spotted about halfway down the body, at which point the spots condense into stripes.
 Hybrid danios are fairly new to the hobby.
-They also can breed with either the Leopard or Zebra Danio but offspring won’t stay true to the parent’s coloration.
+They can breed with either the Leopard or Zebra Danio, but offspring won’t stay true to the parent’s coloration.

 Golden Zebra Danio

-This is a gold color morph of the Zebra Danio, which has had the blue stripes bred out.
+This gold color morph of the Zebra Danio has had the blue stripes bred out.
 This fish can sometimes be confused with the Pearl Danio Danio albolineatus, which is an entirely different species.

 Albino Zebra Danio